prenda-school/design-system/CONTRIBUTING.md

 ### Implementation Work

-Spark components should adhere closely to these *requirements*:
+Spark components should adhere closely to these *guidelines*:
 - Based on a Material-UI component(s).
 - Uses named imports from Material-UI, prefixed with `Mui`.
 - Defines props as a TypeScript interface that extends the underlying component's props.